The Steelcase Leap v2 chair is very good taking price and comfort into account.

 The Leap was designed to provide the ultimate in workspace seating.
-It has a number of tricks it uses to make your life easier, and we’ll explore these more fully below.
+It has a number of tricks to make your life easier, and we’ll explore these more fully below.

 Let’s start with the basics.
-This chair retails for a little over or under $1000 at the moment, depending on color, which puts it very squarely into the premium chair category.
+This chair retails for around $1000 at the moment, depending on color, which puts it very squarely into the premium chair category.
 It comes in one of six colors, with the red and blue variants being particularly striking.

-It comes with a lifetime limited warranty so hypothetically, this could be the last chair you ever have to buy.
-Make no mistake: if you treat this chair well, it’ll do the same for you thanks to its posture-saving design.
+Moreover, it comes with a lifetime limited warranty, so hypothetically, this could be the last chair you ever have to buy.
+Make no mistake: if you treat this chair well, it’ll do the same for you, thanks to its posture-saving design.

-We were pleasantly surprised to find how customizable this chair is.
-Most office chairs offer some kind of tilt functionality, but the Leap offers an adjustable lumbar support bar and lower back firmness dial so you can customize it to fit you perfectly.
+We were pleasantly surprised to find out how customizable this chair is.
+Most office chairs offer some sort of tilt functionality, but the Leap offers an adjustable lumbar support bar and lower back firmness dial, so you can customize it to fit your needs perfectly.

 The seat can be slid forwards or backward without moving the rest of the chair too.
 This allows Steelcase to accommodate a far wider range of body shapes, which is excellent.
 Wait, though: it gets better.

 Even if you’re on the heavier side, you don’t have to worry.
 Despite its relatively compact build, this chair can comfortably hold people of up to 300 pounds.

-The Leap has a flexible back support.
+The Leap has flexible back support.
 This is an unusual addition that allows it to redistribute your weight as you move or recline.
 This will prove invaluable if you tend to spend a lot of time at your desk.

 The arms on this chair do everything you’d ever need them to.
 They move up and down, forwards and back, and can be angled inwards or out.
 So how much space does this model take up?